-Welcome to the Fort Thomas Renaissance Web Page
+Welcome to Fort Thomas Renaissance

 The vibrancy of the business climate within the city of Fort Thomas is a critical component of a healthy community.
 Utilizing the Main Street four-point approach, the Board focuses on positively impacting the designated Renaissance district through economic and physical revitalization.
 All actions taken by the Board are done with a commitment to improve how we live, work and raise families within the city.